Does Pet Insurance Cover Spaying and Neutering?

 Check your pet's age

-Pets should be spayed or neutered between 4 months and 2 years old, making this the ideal window for spaying or neutering coverage.
-Young pets in this age range will definitely use the benefit, while older pets may have already had the procedure.
-Some companies, like Lemonade, offer special wellness plans for puppies and kittens that include spay and neuter benefits.
+Pets should be spayed or neutered between four months and two years old, the perfect time for spaying or neutering coverage.
+Young pets in this age range will use the benefit, while older pets might have already had the procedure done.

 2. 2